cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/10-set-operations/set-operations.rst

     SELECT publication_year FROM books;

-we are certain to get some duplicates.
+we get some duplicate rows.

 The term used to describe tables and query results in SQL is *multiset*.
 A multiset is a collection of values from the same domain of values, but values can appear more than once in the set.
 This difference between relational databases in practice and in theory results in some complications, as we will see.